straw-hat-team/adr/src/adrs/6310044131/README.md

   correctly on sight.
 - Grep for `parent[^A-Z_]` finds every placement reference across services; qualified kinship never pollutes the result.
+- `parent` says where a resource lives, never who answers for it.
+Reading ownership off the parent is the misuse [ADR#4761776210](../4761776210/README.md) rules out; the resource carries its own `owner`.
 - Moving a resource is a change of `parent`, which keeps move APIs uniform (`sourceParent`, `destinationParent`) across services.
 - The rule is enforced in schema tooling, not review vigilance: the